What are Social Media Management Tools?

 Social listening (identifying brand mentions)

-Scheduling and posting to multiple channels
+Scheduling and posting content to multiple channels

-Responding to inquiries
+Responding to customer inquiries

-Running marketing campaigns
+Running social marketing campaigns

 Analytics to measure social engagement